vietbachtran/BBC-News-Classification/README.md

 ## Methodology

-To achieve my classification goals, I will explore multiple supervised machine learning algorithms, including but not limited to decision trees, support vector machines, and linear regression.
-By comparing the performance of these models, I aim to identify the most effective approach for accurately classifying news articles by theme.
+To achieve my classification goals, I will explore multiple supervised and unsupervised machine learning algorithms, including but not limited to random forest, Non-negative matrix factorization, and linear regression.
+By comparing the performance of these models, I aim to identify the most effective approach for accurately classifying news articles by category.
 Additionally, I will implement techniques such as feature extraction and natural language processing to enhance model performance and ensure robust classification.

 ## Conclusion